KeeeX/eslint-config/README.md

 following boolean properties:

 - `reactHooks`: enable/disable React hooks rules
-- `reactNative`: enable/disable React Native rules

-You can't enable the hooks or React Native rules without enabling React, so if an object is provided React support is automatically enabled.
+You can't enable the hooks rules without enabling React, so if an object is provided React support is automatically enabled.

 ### `typescript`